Search

 € 225,00

 CASATI, Gaetano.
 Zehn Jahre in Äquatoria und die Rückkehr mit Emin Pascha.
 Nach dem italienischen Originalmanuscript ins Deutsche übersetzt von K. von Reinhardstöttner.
 Bamberg, C.C.
 Buchner, 1891.2 volumes.
 Original pictorial cloth (extremities of spines sl. dam.).
 With coloured frontispiece, 4 folding maps (1 with small tears) and ca. 150 illustrations and plates (some in colours).
 VIII,340; 365 pp. First German edition; first edition was published in Milan in 1891 Dieci anni in Equatoria. - Ascending the Nile into southern Sudan, Casati (1838-1902) reached Meshra 'er Req on the Bahr el Ghazal tributary in 1880.
 In 1887 he discovered Ruwenzoni just 4 months before Stanley.
 He became Emin Pasha's companion, a German physician and explorer whose original name was Eduard Schnitzer.
 He actively assisted him in his scientific work supplying most of the information about the Unyoro and Lower Welle.
-An important first-hand account of Stanley's ill-fated Relief Expedition.Henze I, p.519-520; Kainbacher p.74; Howgego IV, C15.
+An important first-hand account of Stanley's Emin Pascha Relief Expedition.Henze I, p.519-520; Kainbacher p.74; Howgego IV, C15.
 [Boeknr.: 11606 ]

 € 125,00